 - High school students in these courses are evaluated by the same academic standards and procedures as undergraduate students.

-Also, when reviewing courses be sure that you are eligible and meet the prerequisites.
+- When reviewing courses be sure that you are eligible and meet the prerequisites.
 We will contact you if, after reviewing your application, we have any concerns about your qualifications for taking a selected course.